Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

-The reason we use `mask_outer` as the basis and shrink it thrice, instead of using `mask` and shrinking it once, which would result in a similiar outline, is that this way, small adjacent lines with gaps in them
+The reason we use `mask_outer` as the basis and shrink it thrice, instead of using `mask` and shrinking it once, which would result in a similar outline, is that this way, small adjacent lines with gaps in them
 (i.e. areas of fine texture or details),